ViralTexts/gtr-clusters/clusters/18710526-sn87075000-SeventyThousandLetters.md

 to various foreign lands within the space
 of two days.
 This statement will give
 some idea of the immensity of the postal
-buiiness in that city.
+business in that city.
 It is also estimated
 that between one hundred and twenty and
 one hundred and fifty tons of mail matter
 are, on the average, handled every day by